bryanhughes/proto-crudl/README.md

 "$DIR"/proto_crudl "$DIR"/../config/proto_crudl.config
 ```

-### Using the Maps or Records
+## Using the Maps or Records

-*NOTE:* Sadly, `proto_crudl` is currently incomplete using `pgo` with records.
-When generating the code, `proto_crudl`
-expects to be able to get the table information.
-For custom queries, it needs to map the SELECT or RETURNING clause
-to a protobuffer.
-In record mode, this is a record.
-Unfortunately there is no easy way to describe a query to get the
-column data without actually seeding the database.

 `proto_crutl` supports code generation using both maps and records.
 It is important to note that there are several issues
 with using maps with `gpb` and `pgo` that do align very well when using together.

 First `pgo` favors maps and uses the atom (as expected) `null` for NULL values.
 Unfortunately, here `gpb` seems to
 favor records when serializing and deserializing, this is likely a bug.
 For now, `proto_crudl` generates code based on
-each libraries implemention support for maps and records.
-When using the maps config option with `gpb`, fields that are
+each library implementations support for maps and records.
+When using the `maps` config option with `gpb`, fields that are
 explicitly `undefined` are not handled properly and cause an exception as the library attempts to serialize them.
 The
 `gpb` generated code for records does not have this issue.
 As expected, `undefined` is treated as missing.